berick/Presentations/Evergreen-2024/redis-and-beyond.md

 # High-Availability / Multi-Domain / Mesh

-* Configure Redis to llisten on a routable IP address
+* Configure Redis to listen on a routable IP address
 * hosts file or DNS for cluster hosts
 * opensrf\_core.xml changes + passwords (new)
 * copy redis-accounts.txt to all hosts. (new)
 * Same username/password requirement for all domains

-* how it works: drawing
+---

+# Mesh Under the Covers

 * listener connects to remote redis instances to register w/ remote routers
 * router opens port to remote domain when it needs to route an API request to a listener that's not on its domain.
 * worker opens connection to remote domain bus to send replies to clients whose API calls were cross-domain routed.

-TODO: image
 https://docs.google.com/drawings/d/1TL1scUsQ5yKWk0THs2RvHEmvyiltsaizfDxFLIjf\_XU/edit

 ---